 To help protect its customers from scammers, Microsoft continues to enhance endpoint protection, email protection, URL blocking, and browser security solutions, however, education is key.
 Consumers can take the following steps to help keep their data – and identities – safe from cybercriminals:

 - Run a modern operating system with endpoint protection and keep it up to date.
 Windows 10 provides the most secure Windows desktop computing experience today.
-The built-in Windows Defender endpoint protection works great for most users, no need to install a third party AV.
+The built-in Windows Defender endpoint protection works great for most users, no need to install a third-party AV.

 - Avoid opening suspicious emails and do not visit websites you don’t trust.
 Compromised websites can contaminate computers with malicious software or destructive attacks, especially if your computer does not have the latest updates.

-- If you receive a spontaneous email or phone call from Microsoft or any another company requesting you to share personal information or download applications, simply ignore the email, or hang up the phone.
+- If you receive a spontaneous email or phone call from Microsoft or any other company requesting you to share personal information or download applications, simply ignore the email, or hang up the phone.
 Do not share personal information, click links, or install applications when requested.
 Microsoft does not send unsolicited email messages or make spontaneous phone calls to request for personal or financial information or to fix your device.

 - Download software only from the Microsoft Store or official vendor websites.
 Be cautious of downloading any software from third-party sites, as some of them might have been altered without the author’s knowledge to support scam malware and other threats.